samsung-cnct/k2/roadmap.md

     * or hack on dashboard to run against kraken-lib Docker calls

 ##  Features Desired but Not Planned ##
-Below are items we think we should do but don't deem important enough yet to include on the above list.
+Below are items we also want to do but don't deem important enough to include on the above list yet.
 They're not in priority order, so feel free to add new ideas anywhere in the list.

 * Debugging kraken-lib documents
 * Update system certs